 An OBM can work with business owners on developing and creating their strategy and then implement systems and processes to help achieve these goals.
 They work independently and from their own initiative while driving business growth.

 Benefits of an Online Business Manager

-- Increased efficiency, simplicity and consistency by implementing online systems such as Dubsado, Wave, Trello and ClickUp, as well as the creation of SOPs and business continuity plans to streamline and automate your business processes and improve team communication.
+- Increased efficiency, simplicity and consistency by implementing online systems such as a CRM (Dubsado is our go-to) and the ultimate gamechanger, a project management tool (ClickUp is our forever favourite) as well as the creation of SOPs and business continuity plans to streamline and automate your business processes and improve team communication.

-- You can work in your skillset and outsource the tasks that you don’t like, aren’t good at, or just don’t want to do.
-An OBM can either do them for you, or find an expert who can do it quicker and with a better ROI.
-An OBM will also systemise your onboarding procedure and training, as well as taking responsibility for the day-to-day people management.
+- You can work within your skillset and outsource the tasks that you don’t like, aren’t good at, or just don’t want to do.
+An OBM can either do them for you or find an expert who can do it quicker and with a better ROI.
+An OBM will also systemise your onboarding procedure and training, as well as take responsibility for the day-to-day people management.

 - Effective lead generation through the implementation of all the marketing efforts you didn’t have time for, from email marketing, social media, community management, podcast editing, market research…this list is endless!